john4ster/Python-Paint/README.md

 # What I Learned
 * How to allow the user to change a grid's look using pygame
+* How to use images in pygame
-* How to make buttons in pygame
+* How to make "buttons" in pygame
+* How to save a pygame surface as an image

 # Technologies Used
 * Python